Welcome by CARTA Executive Co-Director, Pascal Gagneux. Opening remarks by Event Co-chair, Ricarda Braun.

 This talk explores the needs of the poor and homeless around the world, charting the interplay between formal and informal settlements (Stiphany & Ward, 2019; Werthmann, 2021).
 The key example for this talk will be the favelas of Saõ Paulo in the context of a broader concern with Latin American urbanism and the role of individual initiative, social forces and politics as agencies of urban transformation.
 Built environments are to be seen not only as technological artifacts but also as providing a spatial politics for transforming where and how vulnerable communities immigrate to cities.
 Key questions arise concerning the relation of informal housing to the formal infrastructural systems of cities, including access to utilities.

-The integration of computers, IoT devices, and artificial intelligence (AI) supports the development of intelligent/smart buildings where specific levels of automation can be tailored to every building type of use and occupancy.
+The symbolic tools we use to design and construct our environments have been transformed by the so-called Cybernetic revolution and the innovations in materials technology that have accompanied them.
+The integration of computers, the Internet of Things, embedded robotics, and artificial intelligence (AI) supports the development of intelligent/smart buildings where specific levels of automation can be tailored to every type of building use and occupancy.
 This talk will emphasize smart architecture as being based on insights into how buildings may affect human well-being whether or not novel technology is employed.
 This involves a critical assessment of when and where AI and related technologies should be incorporated into the built environment.
-A complementary concern is with how AI will affect the way humans see their place in their social and “natural” worlds , when we can no longer see humans as the only possessors of “intelligence.”
-In particular, we explore how today’s concepts of smart buildings could go hand in hand with an eco-friendly yet human-centered architecture.
+A complementary concern is with how AI will affect the way humans see their place in their social and “natural” worlds when we can no longer see humans as the only possessors of “intelligence.”